At North Korea's doorstep, Trump warns of U.S. power while also striking conciliatory note

 He cited three U.S. aircraft carrier strike groups that are converging on the Western Pacific for exercises as well as a nuclear submarine he said was also in position.

+Trump’s senior aides privately have since urged him to avoid “personalizing” the conflict any further, U.S. officials say.

-On the second leg of his five-nation trip, Trump toured the sprawling Camp Humphreys garrison, which lies about 100 km (60 miles) from the border with reclusive North Korea.
+On the second leg of his five-nation trip, Trump toured the sprawling Camp Humphreys garrison, which lies about 100 km (60 miles) from the border with reclusive North Korea, and met commanders and troops.

-Trump was greeted with applause and a few cheers as he and Moon entered the mess hall at lunch hour.

-Trump is seeking to ratchet up pressure on Pyongyang following his visit to Tokyo, where he declared that Japan would shoot North Korean missiles “out of the sky” if it bought the U.S. weaponry needed to do so, suggesting the Japanese government take a stance it has avoided until now.
+The base visit gave him a first-hand view of the massive military assets the United States has in place in South Korea, but it also could serve as a reminder of the cost in U.S. military lives – as well as the potential massive South Korean civilian losses – if the current crisis spirals into war.

+North Korea, however, has not conducted a missile test for 53 days, the longest such lull in testing this year.
+North Korean state media has not commented on Trump’s arrival in the South.

 Additional reporting by Soyoung Kim, James Pearson, Josh Smith and Hyonhee Shin in Seoul, Phil Stewart and Idrees Ali in Washington; writing by Matt Spetalnick; Editing by Nick Macfie and Clarence Fernandez